14 FAQs about intellectual property.

 - not taking adequate steps to develop and protect trade marks as part of your brand

-- inadvertently allowing employees, suppliers or customers to gain ownership of your intellectual property through a lack of effective agreements
+- inadvertently allowing consultants, suppliers or customers to gain ownership of your intellectual property through a lack of effective agreements

 - inadvertently allowing agents you appoint to sell your products to gain ownership of your intellectual property through a lack of effective, written agreements

-- failing to keep copies of new designs and publications and documents showing their development as evidence of your intellectual property rights
+- failing to keep copies of new designs, publications and documents showing their development as evidence of your intellectual property rights

 - investing in new product development without checking whether other intellectual property rights covering the idea already exist

 - invalidating a patent application by disclosing the invention in advance, or drafting the application poorly